cis-ds/course-site/content/talk/memorial-day/index.markdown

 summary: "No class."

 # Location of event.
-location: "Room 315, Haskell Hall, Chicago, IL"
+location: "Room 104, Stuart Hall, Chicago, IL"

 # Is this a selected talk? (true/false)
 selected: false